 Companies in these sectors should be looking to secure early off-take agreements with green hydrogen producers now.
 This will enable them to stay ahead of growing demand and regulatory pressures.
 In doing so, they can lock in favorable pricing and ensure a steady supply as the clean Hydrogen (H2) market, and that for renewable energy, continue to expand.

 For example, the Middle East (excluding North Africa) is home to some of the largest oil producers in the world.
 Saudi Arabia, as a global petrochemical producer and a "swing" producer of OPEC will be especially interested in green hydrogen as it aims to ease the cost of phasing out fossil fuels.
-The Kingdom is expected to produce the majority of the Middle East’s forecast 2.4 million tons of green H2 by 2027.
-Plants constructed now will be the first to benefit from electrolyzer cost reductions and improvements in efficiency and scale.
+Saudi Arabia’s investments in green hydrogen production will contribute significantly to scaling the wider market, with the Kingdom expected to produce the majority of the Middle East’s forecast 2.4 million tons of green hydrogen by 2027.
+Therefore, plants constructed now will be the first to benefit from electrolyzer cost reductions and improvements in efficiency and scale.
 If Saudi projects—most importantly NEOM—avoid further delays, the Kingdom could be a major driver of the early clean hydrogen ecosystem.

 Widespread Adoption by 2040: Steel, Shipping, and Aviation